opendp/opendp/docs/source/user/programming-framework/supporting-elements.rst

 These domains serve two purposes:

 #.
 The stability map or privacy map depends on the input domain in its proof to restrict the set of neighboring datasets or distributions.
-   An example is the relation for :py:func:`opendp.transformations.make_sized_bounded_sum`, which makes use of a ``SizedDomain`` domain descriptor to more tightly bound the sensitivity.
+   An example is the relation for :py:func:`opendp.transformations.make_sum`, which may make use of a size descriptor in the vector domain to more tightly bound the sensitivity.
 #.
 Combinators also use domains to ensure that the output is well-defined.
    For instance, chainer constructors check that intermediate domains are equivalent to guarantee that the output of the first function is always a valid input to the second function.